neondatabase/postgresql_anonymizer/docs/NOTES.md

 PostgeSQL 9.5 has 2 main issues for this extension :

-* The pg_config table is called by the init() fuction but it was introduced in PG 9.6.
+* The pg_config table is called by the init() function but it was introduced in PG 9.6.
 You can simplify create a temporary pg_config table just before loading the extension: